 - motivation letter (PDF, max 2MB).

-Those who wish to apply for a bursary in addition are asked to upload:
+Those who wish to apply for a scholarship in addition are asked to upload:

 - copy of a Transcript of Records (JPG or PDF, max 2MB),